jefftrull/coroutine_experiments/README.md

 - Path to the compiler, usually needed for clang: `-DCMAKE_CXX_COMPILER=/path/to/clang++`

-- Path to Boost - needed when Boost is in a less-than-usual location: `-DBOOST_ROOT=/path/to/boost_install`.
+- Path to Boost - needed when Boost is in a less-than-common location: `-DCMAKE_PREFIX_PATH=/path/to/boost/lib/cmake/Boost-1.XX.Y`.
 This variable is cached and needs to be given only once per build location.

 - Building a release build with debug information: `-DCMAKE_BUILD_TYPE=relwithdebinfo`